frobnitzem/psik/README.md

   - ~~stderr\_path~~
   - resources : ResourceSpec = ResourceSpec()
   - ~~attributes : JobAttributes~~
-  - backend : BackendConfig -- attributes has been renamed and modified slightly
+  - backend : str -- name of backend configured in `psik.json`
   - ~~pre\_launch~~ -- pre\_launch has been removed, since it is basically identical to launching two jobs in series
   - ~~post\_launch~~
   - ~~launcher~~ -- launcher has been removed and the `$mpirun` environment variable is defined within job scripts instead